Oscar De La Hoya vs. Felix Sturm: Aftermath

+Though the winner, De La Hoya expressed disappointment, saying of his performance, "Everything went wrong tonight".
+Sturm, who felt that De La Hoya had been gifted the decision due to his popularity and to preserve the lucrative De La Hoya–Hopkins fight, said "I know Oscar is a big name here and a great champion, but tonight, I think the whole world saw who was the better fighter."
+Hopkins, after nearly seeing both the biggest match and payday of his career go down the drain joked that his "blood pressure went up slightly" before the decision was announced.

 Using the official punch stats as proof, Sturm launched an official protest shortly after the fight in hopes of overturning the decision.
 However, Nevada Athletic Commission director Marc Ratner turned down Sturm's protest, stating "Scoring is subjective, so unless someone can prove a mathematical mistake or collusion, there is no basis for a protest."

 Despite De La Hoya's less-than-stellar performance, his fight with Hopkins was officially announced two days later.
-For the first time in his career, De La Hoya came into the 6 as the underdog, with Hopkins being a 2–1 favorite.
+For the first time in his career, De La Hoya came into a fight as the underdog, with Hopkins being a 2–1 favorite.
 De La Hoya was behind on two of the three scorecards before Hopkins ended the fight with a body shot that put him down for the count in the ninth round.